THE FUTURE OF BLACK LIBRARIANSHIP

 MEET OUR IBLACKCAUCUS FELLOW

 Malika Desire (MLIS/M.A.
-History of Art & Design ’25, Pratt Institute) is a library associate at the (NYPL) Schomburg Center for Research in Black Culture.
+History of Art & Design ’25, Pratt Institute) is an intern at the Madison Square Gardens archives.
 A thespian and cultural heritage enthusiast, Malika hopes to blend her passions for art archives, theatre, and librarianship to celebrate Black traditions.
+She has worked in various organizations, including the (NYPL) Schomburg Center for Research in Black Culture.

 Contact iBlackCaucus